 The ULC was first established in 1892.
 North Dakota became a member in 1893.
 Since that time, North Dakota has enacted 183 uniform and model Acts, of which 80 are still currently in effect.
 The Acts have been subject to revision over time and some Acts have been repealed as outdated.
-I have attached a list of the 80 Acts currently in effect in North Dakota so that you can see what we still have on the books.

-HB1175 is a rewrite of Chapter 54-55.
+HB1175 is a rewrite of Chapter 54-55 of the North Dakota Century Code.
 Section 54-55-01 sets out the membership of the North Dakota Commission.
 Subsections 1 through 7 are a reorganization of existing law into subsections and subdivisions in accordance with current drafting requirements.